 What types of cases does Dimond Kaplan & Rothstein, P.A. handle?

-Our law firm handles both state and federal misdemeanor and felony cases and all types of criminal trials involving: domestic violence, DUI, juvenile offenses, narcotics offenses, sexual offenses, violent offenses, white collar crimes and federal offenses, as well as providing assisting with sealing and expunging past criminal records.
+Our law firm handles both state and federal misdemeanor and felony cases and all types of criminal trials involving: domestic violence, DUI, juvenile offenses, narcotics offenses, sexual offenses, violent offenses, white collar crimes, civil injunctions, and federal offenses, as well as providing assisting with filing for compassionate release and sealing and expunging past criminal records.

 How much will it cost to hire my criminal defense lawyer?